 It isn’t just the economy – there are the random shootings, the always-evolving crisis of the Middle East, the shaky health-care system.
 And we all have our personal worries – car accidents, deaths in our families, illnesses, debt, the safety of our kids.

-With all of that in mind, who doesn’t feel like running away to some safe haven?
+doesn’t feel like running away to some safe haven?
 The question is: is there a refuge?
 Where, in this world of unrest, can we find security?

 Looking back, it wasn’t those church buildings that made me feel so safe.
 It was the time I had spent there, peaceful in the presence of God.
 It was the word of God, proclaimed from the pulpit, affirming God’s power and sovereignty.
 It was there, in that church, that I was certain of God’s close proximity.
 It was there that I was reminded again and again of His love and protection, of the way He always brings good to those who trust Him.
 When I was hiding beneath my grandfather’s desk, I was really hiding in the shadow of the Almighty, secure under His wings.